nickgnd/dotfiles/README.md

 My dotfiles include:

-home
+* home
   * files to be symlinked into the user's home directory

-sublime
+* sublime
   * settings for sublime text 3 to be symlinked into the sublime text application directory

-launch_agents
+* launch_agents
   * scripts for launch d to be symlinked into 'Library/LaunchAgents'

-scripts
+* scripts
-* useful apple scripts
+  * useful apple scripts (to be used by launch agents)

 * util
-settings and icons for terminal and iTerm2
+  * settings and icons for terminal and iTerm2

 ## getting started